 There is a lot of misinformation about what the new law does and does not permit.
 Some employees may be confused and need guidance in how the law applies to their work situation.
 Oklahoma employers should become familiar with the new law and educate their workforce on its provisions.
 While there is still regulatory work to be done, discussing the topic with managers and supervisors sooner rather than later can help them respond to questions.

 Regulations that affect the workplace can many times be confusing for employers.
-Especially, when there are both federal and state regulations for the same matter.
-To assure you are in compliance seek guidance from an experienced HR professional www.spirithr.com or legal counsel.
+Especially when there are both federal and state regulations for the same matter.
+To ensure you are in compliance, seek guidance from an experienced HR professional www.spirithr.com or legal counsel.